quixio/car-data-dashboard/README.md

 #  Car data dashboard

-A simple example of how to visualize data in Quix Data catalogue using Plotly and Dash library in Python.
+## Introduction
+This is an example of how to build and deploy a frontend that will continuously display live data processed in Quix.
+The frontend is a simple website, available on a public URL, that is built using the Python libraries Plotly and Dash.

+## Architecture
+The dashboard will

 [![](doc/car-demo-dashboard.svg)](doc/car-demo-dashboard.svg "Architecture")